 - Mass Schedule

-- Wednesday “Colleagues on Mission” (Faculty/Staff) Meeting Schedule
+- Meeting Schedule (Wednesdays)

 A: Each student will be required to sign-up for a community period offering by “X” time each day.
 A list will be generated for the Faculty or Staff Member hosting the offering.
 This will serve as the attendance form.
 Any student who fails to sign up for an offering will be defaulted to a study room.
-We are currently in the process of researching the best system to use for registering and tracking student involvement in community period selections.
-More to come on this portion of the schedule.